 Regular cleaning for grocery store ice machines involves wiping down, disinfecting, and sanitizing any parts of the unit, dispensers, and bin that come into contact with humans.
 Follow the steps below to perform regular cleaning that will reduce germs and the risk of contamination from your grocery store’s ice maker.

 Regular Cleaning Instructions

-Ice makers and dispensers should be cleaned, disinfected, and sanitized on a regular basis in addition to deep cleans.
-Utilize a food grade bleach or other EPA-approved cleaning solution.
+Ice makers and dispensers should be cleaned, disinfected, and sanitized on a regular basis in addition to deep cleaning.
+Utilize a food-grade bleach or other EPA-approved cleaning solution.
 You will need to mix it with water.
 Check the label to find the dilution rates for disinfecting and sanitizing.
 Mix up a solution of each.

 For beverage dispensers, at least once per week, apply solutions on all areas where beverages could potentially splash.
 See the instructions below for which solution to begin with.

 Solutions can be sprayed or wiped on the exterior of ice bins and ice machines as well, especially focusing on high-touch areas like ice bin doors.

 - Apply the disinfecting solution and leave it on for at least 10 minutes.
 Continue to spray or wipe on disinfectant as needed to ensure the surface is wet for the whole time.
 Then thoroughly rinse away the solution with water.